wasserth/TotalSegmentator/README.md

 TA2 is a standardised way to name anatomy.
 Mostly the TotalSegmentator names follow this standard.
 For some classes they differ which you can see in the table below.

+[Here](resources/totalsegmentator_snomed_mapping.csv) you can find a mapping of the TotalSegmentator classes to SNOMED-CT codes.

 |Index|TotalSegmentator name|TA2 name|
 |:-----|:-----|:-----|
 1 | spleen ||